mend0z0/Blender/Hardware/v1_20230918/Design Folder/README.md

     - Correcting the power ports labels.?
     - Labeling correction (Correcting that @ shit in the info label on the PCB).
 (Next revision)
     - Checking circuitry and adding information
-    - Adding Mechanical parts (Wire, XLR connector, inline connector for ws2812, OLED, some standoffs, screws, and enclosure).
+    - Adding Mechanical parts (Wire, XLR connector, inline connector for ws2812, OLED, some standoffs, screws, and enclosure, 2 x speaker).
     - Doing the Power sequence analysis
     - Exporting output files
     - Adding info to Coverpage